Bira/octopus-carnival/_drafts/dfrpg-adventurers-knight.md

 ## Customization Notes

-You can use this template to make any "heavy fighter" archetype, from an european-style knight to a samurai to an Amazon to Guts from Berserk.
+You can use this template to make any "heavy fighter" archetype, from an European-style knight to a samurai to an Amazon to Guts from Berserk.
 It's all about weapon and disadvantage choice.
 The book also says it's important to decide if you want to completely master a single weapon be decently skilled in a wide variety of them.
 High skill is definitely powerful, but there's value in keeping your options open in campaigns where the GM is enthusiastic about random loot.

 As a personal note, I'm going to say Weapon Master is so good it feels almost mandatory.
 Few things are more dangerous in the battlefield than a ST 17+ Weapon